 At a glance

-JESS Arabian Ranches is one of two branches (the other being the original Jumeirah English Speaking School, a primary school based in Jumeirah) and was established in September 2005.
+JESS Arabian Ranches is the second branch and was established in September 2005.
 Since then the school has grown to a size of 1,369 students (over half of whom are from the United Kingdom).
-The school employs 140, predominantly British teachers.
-The school lost one in 4 teachers in the last academic year - high even by the UAE average.
+The school employs 140 predominantly British teachers.
 Maximum class sizes are said to be 22 students per class, and the teacher: student ratio is 1:20.

-JESS and JESS Arabian Ranches are incredibly popular schools, and difficult to get your child into.
-The school has waiting lists, and many year groups are closed.
-New schools have opened around the Arabian Ranches area which has alleviated some pressure on places.
+JESS Jumeirah and JESS Arabian Ranches are incredibly popular schools, and the Primary years are difficult to get your child into.
+The school has waiting lists for all years except Sixth Form (Year 12) but these lists tend to be shorter in the Secondary year groups as new schools have opened around the Arabian Ranches area which has alleviated some pressure on places.

-As a not for profit school, to fund its expansion, all children are required to pay to the school a personal debenture (an interest free loan you make available to the school) over and above school fees.
+As a not-for-profit school, all children are required to pay to the school a personal debenture (an interest free loan you make available to the school) over and above school fees.
 There are two types of debentures available: Corporate and Personal.
 Corporate Debentures were sold to companies who chose to support JESS on a long term basis by investing in the initial building of the schools.
-In return for this commitment their employees, (if eligible), gain priority on the waiting lists and the option to apply to JESS even if the waiting list is closed.
+In return for this commitment their employees, (if eligible), gain priority on the waiting lists.

 As of 2015-2016, the school received the Knowledge and Human Development Authority inspection rating of Outstanding - the fifth year in a row, after two years of a Good rating by the KHDA.
+This rating remains for 2017.
 The original JESS in Jumeirah is also ranked Outstanding.

 The curriculum followed by the school is initially UK based with students up to the end of Key Stage 4 following the National Curriculum of England and Wales, and subsequently the increasingly sought after International Baccalaureate Diploma Programme (IBDP) in Years 12 and 13.

-Examination results are updated annually on the school's Web website.
-You may find details here - Examination Results.
+Examination results are updated annually on the school's website.
+You can find details here - Examination Results.
 WSA strongly believes all schools in the region should be as transparent with the results of their students.

-A 4000sq. m Sixth Form development and extension will have been completed at the end of 2013.
+A 4000sq. m Sixth Form development and extension was completed at the end of 2013.
 It includes a PE/dance studio, seminar rooms, a senior study hall, an examination hall, a cafeteria and a further auditorium.

 Parents at JESS, Arabian Ranches are in general very highly satisfied with the quality of education received.
 They also praise the school's inclusive nature.
 Parents would universally recommend the school, with students having a strong sense of belonging, and for the most part really enjoying their time at the school.
 Perhaps one of the biggest accomplishments of JESS Arabian Ranches is that despite its premium fee structure, parents still consider it good value for money.
 More here.